Hypergraph min-cuts from quantum entropies: Quantum states and hypergraphs

-This coincidence begs the question if hypergraph min-cuts can always be realized by quantum entropies.
-Such a result has been proved for graphs~\cite{hayden2016holographic,nezami2016multipartite}, motivated by research on the holographic principle in theoretical high-energy physics~\cite{bao2015holographic}.

-To state the question more precisely, define the \emph{hypergraph cone}~$\Chyper n \subseteq \RR_{\geq0}^{2^n}$ as the set of min-cut functions obtained from arbitrary weighted hypergraphs with terminals~$T=[n]$~\cite{bao2020quantum}.
-Similarly, define the \emph{quantum entropy cone}~$\Cquantum n \subseteq \RR_{\geq0}^{2^n}$ as the closure of the set of entropy functions obtained by varying over all pure quantum states on finite-dimensional tensor product Hilbert spaces as above~\cite{pippenger2003inequalities}.
-Both sets are convex cones.
-It is an well-known open problem in quantum information theory to determine the cones~$\Cquantum n$ for~$n \geq 4$~\cite{pippenger2003inequalities,linden2005new}.
+This inequality is also known as the strong subadditivity of the von Neumann entropy.
+It is interesting to ask if there are any other entropy inequalities satisfied by arbitrary quantum states.
+To formalize this, one can define the \emph{quantum entropy cone}~$\Cquantum n \subseteq \RR_{\geq0}^{2^n}$ as the closure of the set of entropy functions obtained by varying over all pure quantum states on finite-dimensional tensor product Hilbert spaces as above.
+The result is a closed convex cone.\cite{pippenger2003inequalities} It is a well-known open problem in quantum information theory to determine the cones~$\Cquantum n$ for~$n \geq 5$.\cite{pippenger2003inequalities,linden2005new}

-Due to its import, this problem has also been studied for the class of stabilizer states, which are a versatile family of quantum states that have many applications in quantum information theory~\cite{gottesman1997stabilizer,gross2017schur}.
-Thus, let $\Cstab n$ denote the closed convex cone generated by the set of entropy functions of pure stabilizer states (over any fixed prime).
-In general, $\Cstab n \subseteq \Cquantum n$ is a proper subcone~\cite{linden2013quantum,gross2013stabilizer}.
-Our main result is as follows:
+One strategy to make progress on this difficult problem has been to restrict to certain classes of quantum states, in order to obtain inequalities that only hold for these specific classes of quantum states.
+One example is the class of stabilizer states, which are a versatile family of quantum states that have many applications in quantum information theory.\cite{gottesman1997stabilizer,gross2017schur} Thus, let $\Cstab n$ denote the closed convex cone generated by the set of entropy functions of pure stabilizer states (over any fixed prime).
+In general, $\Cstab n \subseteq \Cquantum n$ is a proper subcone.\cite{linden2013quantum,gross2013stabilizer} In other words, there are entropy inequalities which are valid for all stabilizer states, but may be violated by general quantum states.